jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

 | Dire Avengers in unit   | Nerve
 |-------------------------|-------
-| 1-5                     |    9
+| 1-5                     |    8
-| 6-10                    |   10
+| 6-10                    |    9

 This unit contains 4 Dire Avengers and 1 Dire Avenger Exarch.
 It can include up to 5 additional Dire Avengers.
-Each model is armed with an avenger shuriken catapult and plasma grenades.
+Each model is armed with an Avenger shuriken catapult and Plasma grenades.

 **FACTION KEYWORDS:** AELDARI, ASURYANI, ASPECT WARRIOR, \<CRAFTWORLD\>